A doc from the Disney family takes aim at the Mouse House

 The spokesperson also cited medical coverage, access to tuition-free higher education and subsidized child care as worker benefits.
 “We are committed to building on these impactful programs by identifying new ways to support our cast members and communities around the world,” said the spokesperson.

-When Roy E. Disney, who founded the company with his brother, Walt, in 1923, stepped down from the board in 2003, the family ceased participating in running the company.
+When Roy E. Disney — whose father, Roy O. Disney, founded the company with brother, Walt, in 1923 — stepped down from the board in 2003, the family ceased participating in running the company.
 Since Abigail Disney made her documentary, which first premiered in January at the Sundance Film Festival, Iger has been succeeded by Bob Chapek, who had previously run parks for the company.
 In that period, prices have risen sharply at the company's theme parks — another point of contention for Disney.

 “I just don’t think it’s a good idea for Disneyland to become a luxury vacation that most Americans can’t access,” she said.
 “I don’t know how much more the brand can take.”

-Note: This story was first published on September 26, 2022.
-It was updated on September 30, 2022 to correct that Roy O. Disney co-founded the Disney company.